DoubleCouponDay/Chunkus/README.md

 # Running

+`cargo run --bin trampoline`

+It can only run if your bot is offline.
+There can only be one usage of your tokens at a time.

 Commands to use the bot:
 ### Vectorize: Goes through all attachments of the command message, executes the algorithm on them and returns the output
 `!v or !vectorize` with an attachment or url eg.